tenyo/brbr/README.md

 # brbr

 `brbr` is a simple command line tool for sending and receiving messages (here called metagrams) over the Tor network.
-When sending a metagram to another brbr instance, it establishes an anonymous encrypted connection (as any Onion v3 hidden service) and works behind firewall/NAT without requiring any port opening/forwarding.
+When sending a metagram to another brbr instance, it establishes an anonymous encrypted connection (as v3 onion hidden service).
+It works behind firewall/NAT without requiring any port opening/forwarding.

 Currently brbr only works on Linux - it has a built-in Tor server (thanks to https://github.com/ipsn/go-libtor) so the compiled binary has no external dependencies.

 ## Usage